Kafva/kage/README.md

 # kage
-Password manager using age encryption.
+iOS password manager with age-encryption and git.

 ```bash
 # Update compiled lib and import it via